rojsc/OpenBCSim/HOWTO_PYTHON.md

 ```
 $ locate numpy/arrayobject.h
 ```
+Make sure to use a Python 2.7 installation here!
 On my installation the full path was
 ```
 /usr/lib/python2.7/dist-packages/numpy/core/include/numpy/arrayobject.h
 ```